Learn to identify and refer at-risk colleagues

-Gatekeeper training teaches people without professional mental health backgrounds to recognize the signs that someone may be considering suicide, establish a dialogue, and guide the person to seek professional help.
+QPR training, also known as gatekeeper training, teaches people without professional mental health backgrounds to recognize the signs that someone may be considering suicide, establish a dialogue, and guide the person to seek professional help.
 It is not a substitute for professional assistance, but it can be a critical tool to save lives – and it's something that any veterinary professional can learn to do.

-Approximately 5,000 AVMA and SAVMA members will be able to take gatekeeper training through the QPR Institute in this pilot program, with the cost covered by the AVMA.
+Approximately 5,000 AVMA and SAVMA members will be able to take this training through the QPR Institute in this pilot program, with the cost covered by the AVMA.
 The training is available on a first-come, first-served basis.
 The program may be expanded in the future, based on member interest and success with the pilot.

-What is Gatekeeper Training?
+What is gatekeeper training?

 The QPR Institute began operating in 1999 and has provided training to more than 1 million people to date.
 Graduates of the program are empowered to reach out to colleagues who may be experiencing difficult times and direct them to appropriate resources.
 Through this program, veterinarians will be able to better assist colleagues who may be in crisis.

 QPR training is conducted entirely online, so you can fit it into your busy schedule.
 The full training takes only about 60 minutes.
 Key components covered in training include:

 - How to question, persuade and refer someone who may be suicidal

 - How to get help for someone in crisis